2025–26 Baylor Bears men's basketball team

-The 2025–26 Baylor Bears men's basketball team represents Baylor University during the 2025–26 NCAA Division I men's basketball season, the Bears' 120th season.
-The Bears, members of the Big 12 Conference, play their home games at Foster Pavilion.
-They are led by 23rd-year head coach Scott Drew.
+The 2025–26 Baylor Bears men's basketball team represented Baylor University during the 2025–26 NCAA Division I men's basketball season, the Bears' 120th season.
+The Bears, members of the Big 12 Conference, played their home games at Foster Pavilion.
+They were led by 23rd-year head coach Scott Drew.

 Previous season

 The Bears finished the 2024–25 season 20–15, 10–10 in Big 12 play to finish in a tie for seventh place.
 They lost in the quarterfinals of the Big 12 tournament to Texas Tech.
 They received an at-large bid to the NCAA tournament as the number nine seed in the East Region, where they defeated Mississippi State in the first round before losing in the second round to Duke.